 Along with the five main branches of philosophy, I have added a section for the special sciences.

 Because these essays were not originally intended to be subdivided into philosophic categories, there is a lot of overlap in the writings.
 Later, I intend to write longer, more self-contained essays that I will probably sell via this website.

-More recently, I've added a section for some of my favorite paintings, which includes the artists: Sir Lawrence Alma-Tadema, Albert Bierstadt, Sandro Botticelli, William Adolphe Bouguereau, Michelangelo Buonarroti, Frederick Edwin Church, Sir Frank Dicksee, Jean Leon Gerome, Edmund Blair Leighton, Lord Frederic Leighton, Thomas Moran, Raphael Sanzi, Jan Vermeer, and John William Waterhouse.
+More recently, I've added a section for some of my favorite paintings, which includes the artists: Sir Lawrence Alma-Tadema, Albert Bierstadt, Sandro Botticelli, William Adolphe Bouguereau, Michelangelo Buonarroti, Frederick Edwin Church, Sir Frank Dicksee, Jean Leon Gerome, Edmund Blair Leighton, Lord Frederic Leighton, Thomas Moran, Raphael Sanzi, and Jan Vermeer.